 Choosing the right lens for your new camera

+And with the 19th August being National Photography Day, there’s no better time to upgrade your kit.
 Let us point you in the right direction with our pick of fantastic lenses from the top brands.

 Prime, pancake or zoom?